weiz9762/git-tutorial/README.md

 ---
 ## Git vs. GitHub
-* Git is the system that used for version control, in other word, git helps you keep your code
+* Git is the system that used for version control, in other word, git helps you keep trackyour code
-* GitHub is the platform that you can visually see your code
+* GitHub is the platform that you can to share your work with others, and you can also visually see your code without using the command line

 #### _GitHub need Git, but git does not required GitHub!_